 Of course, as we already discussed, many people really dislike the idea of predestination (especially as it pertains to salvation).
-But the fact of the matter is that, even if "free will" weren't the unscriptural and unscientific impossibility we've now learned it is, the existence of "free will" is completely irrelevant when it comes to salvation anyway, because whether "free will" actually could exist or not, Paul not only still places the responsibility for both our condemnation and our eventual general salvation on two men, and on two men alone, rather than on each individual human who will ever have lived, he also places the responsibility for whether or not we experience the special "eternal life" type of salvation on one Person alone as well: God, through His choice of whom He'll give the gift of faith to.559
+But the fact of the matter is that, even if "free will" weren't the unscriptural and unscientific impossibility we've now learned it is, the existence of "free will" is completely irrelevant

+562 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: That we should be to the praise of his glory, who first trusted in Christ. - Ephesians 1:11-12 when it comes to salvation anyway, because whether "free will" actually could exist or not, Paul not only still places the responsibility for both our condemnation and our eventual general salvation on two men, and on two men alone, rather than on each individual human who will ever have lived, he also places the responsibility for whether or not we experience the special "eternal life" type of salvation on one Person alone as well: God, through His choice of whom He'll give the gift of faith to.565

-557 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: - Ephesians 1:4
+563 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: - Ephesians 1:4

-558 Knowing, brethren beloved, your election of God. - 1 Thessalonians 1:4
+564 Knowing, brethren beloved, your election of God. - 1 Thessalonians 1:4

 And for those who disagree with the idea that even our special salvation is based on the decision of one rather than on our own decisions, think about it carefully, because the "gift" in Ephesians 2:8-9 can't really be referring to the salvation and grace part of the passage, considering the fact that A) nobody can save themselves, meaning make themselves immortal or sinless, and B) the definition of grace is "unmerited favour," and so the fact that they're both gifts goes without saying.
-This tells us that the gift Paul mentioned here has to be the faith (since nobody could ever think the salvation or grace are "of yourselves"), which means that faith has to be something God deals out a certain measure of to each person chosen for membership in the body of Christ rather than something that we build up on our own, just as Paul said it is,560 and also has to be something we received apart from any action or choice of our own, since otherwise we could then glory either in producing our own faith or in having chosen to accept to receive an offer of faith,561 neither of which Paul would consider to be possible for anyone he wrote to, because the type of salvation he taught the nations about, in both its general form and its special form, is 100% apart from anything we do ourselves, but is always based solely on the action and decision of one: Christ and God respectively (at least from a relative perspective, even if God was technically behind Christ's decision from an absolute perspective as well).
+This tells us that the gift Paul mentioned here has to be the faith (since nobody could ever think the salvation or grace are "of yourselves"), which means that faith has to be something God deals out a certain measure of to each person chosen for membership in the body of Christ rather than something that we build up on our own, just as Paul said it is,566 and also has to be something we received apart from any action or choice of our own, since otherwise we could then glory either in producing our own faith or in having chosen to accept to receive an offer of faith,567 neither of which Paul would consider to be possible for anyone he wrote to, because the type of salvation he

-559 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast. - Ephesians 2:8-9
+565 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast. - Ephesians 2:8-9 taught the nations about, in both its general form and its special form, is 100% apart from anything we do ourselves, but is always based solely on the action and decision of one: Christ and God respectively (at least from a relative perspective, even if God was technically behind Christ's decision from an absolute perspective as well).

-560 For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith. - Romans 12:3
+566 For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith. - Romans 12:3